 - You only need a handful of pantry staples.

-- The addition of cornstarch gives these cookies a wonderful, tender crumb.
+- Adding cornstarch gives these cookies a wonderful, tender crumb, like these chocolate chip snowball cookies.

 - Chilling the dough is necessary to prevent this melt-in-your-mouth dough from spreading during baking.